kyoheiu/leaf/README.md

   - full-text search (works only with languages based on the Latin script for now)
   - light/dark theme
-  - built-in auth (requires GitHub account)
+  - built-in auth (Optional: Requires GitHub account)
 - With the
   [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/leaf-extension/),
   you can easily add new articles.